 To what extent are existing firms able to facilitate the emergence of entrepreneurship within their organization and, even more difficult, balance this desire of innovation and change with a continued focus on operational excellence?

 In this quest, Sebastian is interested in the strategic leadership roles as well as relationships of top and middle managers, in how they conjointly facilitate organizational change.

 Sebastian is an award winning author (e.g., the 2017 AOM IM Division's CEIBS Best Paper Award recipient and a John Wiley & Sons high impact author) and a prized reviewer.
-His research has been published in the Academy of Management Best Paper Proceedings, California Management Review, Human Resource Management, Industrial and Corporate Change, Journal of Management Studies, and Small Business Economics.
+His research has been published in the Academy of Management Best Paper Proceedings, California Management Review, Global Strategy Journal, Human Resource Management, Industrial and Corporate Change, Journal of Management Studies, and Small Business Economics.